MedUnes/97/README.md

 ## What is it?
 * These are my **own** notes/thoughts/annotations on the very famous book "97 Things Every Programmer Should Know".
-* I did it for three purposes:
+* I did it for three main purposes:
     * Summarize that valuable information in a more packed size so that I can refer to it and re-read it more often
     * Merge the books information with my own information that I gathered from other sources
     * Share it with people